As a house sitter repeat sits make good sense.

 A relationship with the property owners and their pets has been forged and trust earned.
 Knowledge of pet, plant and property needs have been established, a common understanding of expectations shared and after the first sit it is often a simple matter of checking and confirming dates and availability.
 Home owners can then attend to interstate or overseas business matters, family holidays or unexpected short notice trips out of town.

 House sitters by proxy can even become an extension of the circle of family and friends.
 This position requires a good deal of accountability and consideration.
 This goes beyond the adage of treating a home as if it were your own.
-The home owners should return to their home to find no evidence of the house sitter having been there, except maybe a few fridge and pantry basic and some fresh flowers.
+The home owners should return to their home to find no evidence of the house sitter having been there, except maybe a bunch of fresh flowers.

 Here are some guidelines for any house sitter looking for repeat sits: